Rozdilna Raion

-According to the 2001 Ukrainian census the population was 78% Ukrainian, 14% Russian, 5% Moldovan, 1% Bulgarian, and 1% Belarusian.
+According to the 2001 Ukrainian census the population was 78% Ukrainian, 14% Russian, 5% Moldovan (Romanian), 1% Bulgarian, and 1% Belarusian.

 The urban-type settlement of Lymanske and the village of Kuchurhan are located at the western edge of the district along the border with Transnistria in Moldova.

 Administrative division

 Current

 After the reform in July 2020, the raion consisted of 9 hromadas: